The 2017 PC Police Conference

-The planning committee for 2016 National PC Police Conference consists of twelve people from various walks of life.
+The planning committee for the 2017 National PC Police Conference consists of twelve people from various walks of life.
 Their goal is to decide where to have the conference and all the particulars of setting up such an event.

 The committee members are as follows:

 Reginald (Reggie) Faith, comparative religion professor

 Isaac Elephante, Republican Senator

 Ronald Eevolution, professor of science at Darwin University